When a $12,000 luxury festival in a Caribbean paradise turns into chaos

 The Bahamas said it was "extremely disappointed" with the "total disorganization and chaos" that greeted festival travelers.

-"The event organizers assured us that all measures were taken to ensure a safe and successful event but clearly they did not have the capacity to execute an event of this scale," the message said.
+"The event organizers assured us that all measures were taken to ensure a safe and successful event but clearly they did not have the capacity to execute an event of this scale," The Bahamas said.